1 Indexing (Or Lack Thereof)

 shape: (4, 2)

-Or using take:
+Or using gather:

 df_pl.select(pl.col(["Dest", "Tail_Number"]).gather(list(range(12, 16))))